misje/opencti-wazuh-connector/docs/source/create_opencti_user.rst

    Create new user interface

-Clik on the user after it has been created and copy the token:
+Click on the user after it has been created and copy the token:

 .. figure:: images/cti_user_7.png